louis-hildebrand/lambda-calculus/README.md

 - For convenience, terms can be named using the `where` keyword. `where` bindings *cannot* be recursive and the term is simply substituted wherever the name appears.

 Anything starting with { and ending with } is considered a comment.
 Comments may be nested.

+For convenience, you can also provide a type for an expression and the interpreter will attempt to interpret the result as that type.
+This is done by adding a comment like `{:: THE_TYPE }`.
+For example, if you give the type `church` (i.e., a Church numeral) to the expression `\s.\z.s(s(z))`, the interpreter will output 2.
+The syntax for types in given in [grammar_types.txt](./grammar_types.txt).

 ## Examples